johnboiles/obs-mac-virtualcam/README.md

 ## Known Issues

 * Resolution is hardcoded to 1280×720
-* If OBS is closed when an app is opened, the virtual camera may not show up
+* If OBS is closed (or the Virtual Camera output not started) when an app is opened, the virtual camera may not show up
 * Can't click menu bar after program start [(OBS Issue #2678)](https://github.com/obsproject/obs-studio/issues/2678).  **NOTE:** This is not an issue with this plugin, but it does make it more difficult to turn on the Virtual Camera created by this plugin.
 * DAL plugin unable to run because of codesigning issues (for example unable to see Virtual Camera in latest version of Zoom).
 See [issue #4](https://github.com/johnboiles/obs-mac-virtualcam/issues/4) for a workaround
+* DAL plugin does not work in Discord ([issue #37](https://github.com/johnboiles/obs-mac-virtualcam/issues/37))

+## Discussion / Support

+The official place for discussion and chat related to this plugin is in the `#plugins-and-tools` channel in the [OBS Studio Discord](https://discord.gg/obsproject).

 ## Reporting Issues / Bugs / Improvements